jina-ai/docs/chapters/helloworld/index.rst

    :align: center

-This downloads the Fashion-MNIST training and test data and tells Jina to *index* 60,000 images from the training set.
-Then, it randomly samples images from the test set as *queries*, and asks Jina to retrieve relevant results.
-After about 1 minute, it opens a web page and show results like this:
+With this script you will download the **Fashion-MNIST** training and test data.
+Once you have the data, Jina will *index* 60,000 images from the training set.
+And will use random sample images from the test set as *queries*.
+Jina will then retrieve the relevant results.
+After around 1 minute, a web page will open and show results like this:

 .. image:: hello-world.gif